$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Superposition with Synthetic Data

 \section{Superposition with Synthetic Data}

-The term ``superposition'' in the \cite{Machlup81} model refers specifically to taking the ensemble mean of the spectra, or equivalently, the correlations.
-This procedure does not correspond in any obvious way to the physical processes occurring in the solar wind, or how the relevant quantities are measured by spacecraft instruments -- that is, the solar wind does not superpose correlation functions.
-On the other hand, while it is clear that signals themselves (e.g. the magnetic fields) are superposed either in generation or in transport, the exact nature or even the location of the superposition has not so far been established.
-Long-duration measurements necessarily include plasma patches originating from a range of solar latitudes and longitudes, being then deflected and mixed during their transport through the heliosphere~\citep[see, e.g., ][]{Levine77, Servidio14, Chhiber21}.
-Consequently, samples widely separated in time and recorded by a single spacecraft are essentially uncorrelated with regard to their details, even if they broadly share statistical variations of their common source in the solar interior or dynamo.
-Additionally, wind streams from a fixed location on the solar surface can still vary in source and composition over timescales of several days, partly because the ubiquitous magnetic carpet is dynamically replaced on around $ 40$-hour timescales~\citep{Priest02}.
-Therefore, given the need of month- to year-long intervals to capture the full bandwidth of heliospheric $1/f$ noise (as discussed in Section~\ref{sec:intro}), some form of superposition in the 1 au dataset is unavoidable.
+The \textmod{superposition invoked} in the \textmod{idealized} \cite{Machlup81} \textmod{construction} refers specifically to taking the ensemble mean of the spectra, or equivalently, the correlations. \textmod{However, this procedure does not map onto any literal physical processes in the solar wind: the plasma does not superpose correlation functions, nor do spacecraft measurements directly implement such an operation.
+Nevertheless, in situ solar wind measurements (e.g. the magnetic field time series) are unavoidably the outcomes of some form of superposition at the level of signals, either in generation or in transport.} Long-duration measurements necessarily \textmod{aggregate} plasma patches originating from a range of solar latitudes and longitudes, \textmod{which are} then deflected and \textmod{intermixed en route to 1 au}~\citep[see, e.g., ][]{Levine77, Servidio14, Chhiber21}.
+Consequently, samples widely separated in time and recorded by a single spacecraft are essentially uncorrelated \textmod{in detail}, even if they broadly share statistical \textmod{properties inherited from} their common source in the solar interior or dynamo.
+Additionally, wind streams from a fixed location on the solar surface can still \textmod{evolve} over time-scales of several days, partly \textmod{due to} the \textmod{continual reconfiguration of the photospheric magnetic carpet} on around $ 40$-h time-scales~\citep{Priest02}. \textmod{Given} the need of month- to year-long intervals to \textmod{resolve} the full bandwidth of heliospheric $1/f$ noise (as discussed in Section~\ref{sec:intro}), \textmod{it becomes essential to assess whether distinct forms of superposition can lead to the same $1/f$ scaling.}